 8. Develop mental habits that continually renew the mind in God-centeredness (Romans 12:2; 2 Corinthians 4:16).
 Fix attention daily on “the things of the Spirit” (Romans 8:5), the “things that are above” (Colossians 3:2).
 Let your mind dwell on whatever is true, honorable, just, pure, lovely, gracious, excellent, and worthy of praise (Philippians 4:8).

 9. Admit failure and confess all known sin every day (1 John 1:9).
 Ask God for forgiveness (Matthew 6:12).

 10. Ask for the Spirit’s help and power in all these things.
 “By the Spirit . . . put to death the deeds of the body” (Romans 8:13).
 All that is good in us is a “fruit of the Spirit” (Galatians 5:22).
 He causes us to walk as we should (Ezekiel 36:27; Isaiah 26:12).

 11. Be part of a larger and a smaller fellowship where you are exhorted often to beware of the deceitfulness of sin (Hebrews 3:13).
 Perseverance in faith is a community project.
 We have no warrant to think we will make it to heaven if we neglect the appointed means of mutual encouragement and warning.

-13. Beware of “works of law” (Galatians 3:2, 5), but let all your warfare be “the work of faith” (2 Thessalonians 1:11).
+13. Beware of “works of the law” (Galatians 3:2, 5), but let all your warfare be the “work of faith” (2 Thessalonians 1:11).
 That is, let your fight against sin spring from your confidence in the superior pleasures of all God promises to be for you in Christ.